mweh-does-dev/react-portfolio/README.md

 # Berntsson Portfolio

-This is my first porfolio made with React and Tailwind CSS.
+This is my first website made with React and Tailwind CSS.